paveu/content-publisher/README.md

 # content-publisher

 content-publisher is a project for selling out video content.
-All the videos we sell out are hosted on an external server and its link is used manipulate here in the project.
-Afet we attacht it as a video object we can cover it with a description, comments.
-If a user drop a comment we get notifcations.
-An access to all videos can be sell out by braintree payments.
+All the videos we sell out are hosted on an external servers and their links are emebed to the page.
+After we embed it as a video object we can cover it with a descriptiona and comments.
+If a user drop a comment we get notifcation.
+Braintree payments are used to pay for an access to premium videos.
 Project started in 08/05/2015.

 ### Project features
-  - videos are grouped in categories
-  - to get the access to the video user must be a member or a video must have a free preview flag
-  - user gets notfications if there is a comment to its video
+  - support for vimeo and youtube
-  - thread comment system attached to videos
+  - comments system
+  - notifications
   - full billing history along with transactions made by braintree
-  - full REST API for categories,videos,comments models
+  - full REST API for category, video, comment models
-  - facebook,twitter and linkedin social links
+  - facebook, twitter and linkedin social links

 ### Todos
   - OAuth2